MOHAMMEDRIYAJ/UART-Communication-on-FPGA/README.md

-The objective of this project is to understand and implement asynchronous serial communication completely in hardware using Verilog HDL while also demonstrating hardware-software communication through Python.
+The objective of this project is to understand and implement asynchronous serial communication completely in hardware using Verilog HDL, while also demonstrating hardware-software communication through Python.

 The project aims to